socialhubio/socialhub-dev/docs/webhooks.md

 ## Registration

-In order to use a WebHook in needs to be registered in the Manifest.
+In order to use a WebHook it needs to be registered in the Manifest.
 This is done by updating the Manifest of the Custom Channel the Access Token belongs to, via the following REST API Route:

 ```bash
 PATCH /channels/manifest